Justification of Red List Category

 Declines followed a deterioration in water quality owing to mining activities, and extreme water-level fluctuations (Valqui 1994).
 Water-level regulation for a hydroelectric plant supplying nearby mines causes nesting and foraging areas to dry out, and breeding to fail.
 Mining activities also pollute the lake, with the north-western part rendered lifeless by iron-oxide sedimentation (O'Donnell and Fjeldså 1997, ECOAN 2009).
 Sewage from nearby towns also considerably increased when the Upamayo dam was built, as well as increasing the susceptibility to droughts and floods downstream (Chamorro and Aucca 2019).
 The lake is also polluted by sewage from nearby towns, which causes eutrophication and oxygen depletion and may lead to a reduction in the amount of fish available for the grebe to feed on (Dinesen et al. 2019).
+Burning of nearby bulrush grass may cause destruction of nests and breeding habitat (Chamorro and Aucca 2019).
 Relatively unstable climatic conditions, linked to El Niño Southern Oscillation events, may have contributed to large population fluctuations, with a recovery in years with high water levels (e.g. 1997-1998) (T. Valqui in litt.
 1999), and previous poor breeding successes.
 Although the population has shown major fluctuations, its ability to recover were it to experience a series of poor years is in doubt.
 Many individuals died during extreme cold conditions in 1982; similar conditions in June 2007 gave cause for concern (G. Engblom in litt.
 2007).
+Non-native species such as Rainbow Trout (Oncorhynchus mykiss) may also compete for nesting sites and food with juveniles further threatening the species's population (Chamorro and Aucca 2019, A. Chamorro in litt.
+2019).
+Nets used by fisherman in order to catch invasive trout have also lead to the death of some individuals creating a new threat towards the species (A. Chamorro in litt.
+2019, G. Engblom in litt.
+2020).
+Hunting has been prohibited and is thought to no longer be a major problem (Chamorro and Aucca 2019).

 Conservation Actions Underway